texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Texas Warrant Search

+Warrant searches provide information on outstanding warrants in the Lone Star State.
 A Texas warrant search may be necessary upon reasonable suspicion of crime by a law enforcement officer.
 Requests for records of active Texas warrants or warrant information can be directed to local county sheriff's offices, the Office of Court Administration, or the local county courts.
-The researcher may also conduct a criminal history search from the Crime Records Division (CRD) at the Texas Department of Public Safety.
+The researcher may also conduct a criminal history search from the Crime Records Division (CRD) at the Texas Department of Public Safety

 Are Warrants Public Records in Texas?

 Yes.
-Rule 12.4 of the Texas Rules Of Judicial Administration provides that Judicial records in Texas are open to members of the public except those exempt from disclosure by the statute.
-The Texas Rules Of Judicial Administration is a framework of rules guiding access to judicial records.
-It defines the term' judicial record' to mean any record made or maintained by a court in the regular course of business but not pertaining to its adjudicative function, regardless of whether that function relates to a specific case (Rule 12.2 Definitions).
+Rule 12.4 of the Texas Rules of Judicial Administration provides that Judicial records in Texas are open to members of the public except those exempt from disclosure by statute.
+It also defines the term' judicial record' as any record made or maintained by a court in the regular course of business but not about its adjudicative function, regardless of whether that function relates to a specific case (Rule 12.2 Definitions).

-Article 18.01.(b), Chapter 18 of the Texas Code of Criminal Procedure (CCP) states that an affidavit for a search warrant will not become public information until the search warrant has been executed.
-Additionally, confidential information contained in warrants may be redacted to protect the concerned parties' privacy or prevent interference with ongoing investigations.
+Under the Texas Code of Criminal Procedure (CCP), an affidavit for a search warrant will not become public information until the search warrant has been executed (Article 18.01.(b)).
+Additionally, record custodians may redact confidential information contained in warrants to protect the concerned parties' privacy or prevent interference with ongoing investigations.
 Warrants resolved, recalled, or expunged alongside criminal or arrest records by court order are also restricted from public access.

 Types of Warrants in Texas:

 Capias: In Texas, a capias can only be issued by a judge or a clerk on a judge's order.
-It is similar to an arrest warrant in that it results in taking a person into custody.
-It is, however, different in timing.
-An arrest warrant is executed pre-trial before a criminal proceeding ensues.
-But, a capias is issued after a criminal court case commences (after bail or before trial).
+It is similar to an arrest warrant in that it takes a person into custody.
+However, it is different in timing.
+An arrest warrant is executed pre-trial, before a criminal proceeding ensues.
+However, a capias is issued after a criminal court case commences (after bail or before trial).
 A capias may be issued.

-- On bail forfeiture, the defendant fails to appear in court, leading the judge to make an order to confiscate the posted bail amount, or the defendant disregards the term of bail;
+• On bail forfeiture, the defendant fails to appear in court, leading the judge to make an order to confiscate the posted bail amount, or the defendant disregards the terms of bail.;

 Capias Pro Fine: The capias pro fine is a writ issued post-judgment to enforce the payment of unpaid fines and court costs.
 Issuing a capias pro fine permits a peace officer to make an arrest and subsequently bring the arrested person before the court, but this doesn't make it an arrest warrant or a capias.
 A court must recall a capias pro fine if, before the writ was issued, the defendant communicated difficulty paying in compliance with the court order or willingly presented themselves before the court to resolve the writ genuinely.
 A capias pro fine may be issued electronically.

-Blue Warrant: A blue warrant is issued regarding parolees who have likely violated or not satisfied one or more terms of their parole and are at risk of losing their freedom.
-A blue warrant calls for the immediate arrest of the parolee and notifies parolees of possible parole or changes to the conditions of their parole.
+Blue Warrant: A blue warrant is issued for parolees who have likely violated or not satisfied one or more terms of their parole and are at risk of losing their freedom.
+It calls for the immediate arrest of the parolee and notifies parolees of possible parole or changes to the conditions of their parole.

 What is a Search Warrant in Texas?